h0lad/LoRaHarvesterBox/README.md

  - It doesn't have interal high-precision resistors for configuring the voltage limits (VBAT_OV, etc.).
 Even with 1% tolerance resistors the resulting voltage ranges are barely acceptable due to error propagation.

+ - Lowest possible battery voltage is 1.9V.
+This means we cannot utilize the full capacity of "exotic" storage types like LTO- and NaIon-cells.

 Honestly - It's an old thing compared to the latest generation from ST or e-peas.

 ### Why not buying a "naked" ST STM32WLE5?